Auth0 Authentication

 - Set the

-field to the appropriate value: - For direct Auth0 users:
+auth0_subfield to the appropriate value: - For direct Auth0 users:

-- For Google users:
+auth0|user-id - For Google users:

-- Save the changes
+google-oauth2|google-user-id - Save the changes

 This allows you to test different authentication scenarios without needing to create actual Auth0 tokens.